gve-sw/gve_devnet_webex_incident_response_meeting_rooms/README.md

 ![IMAGES/IncidentConfSpace.png](IMAGES/IncidentConfSpace.png)

-- Add Webex User incident responders from the list of members of the team matching the name specified in the **TEAM_NAME** environmental variable
+- Add Webex User incident responders from the list of all members of the organization.
+You can filter the list by entering at least the first 3 characters of the Full Name of the person you are looking for in the search bar and pressing Enter.
+Press Enter on an empty search field to return to the full directory.
 - Add external incident responders from a list that you can add members to.
 These are not Webex Users but need to have a least a name and either a mobile number or a voice number.
 - Remove incident responders from the space
+- Toggle notification mechanism for each responder in the space by hovering over the row with their name.
+You can click on the SMS or Phone icon to toggle using that as a mechanism no notifying the (Phone icon means it will place a voice call to remind them)
 - Start an incident response conference.
 This opens a new tab in the browser you are using and redirects you to a page that lets you start the meeting using an installed Webex App.
 It also triggers a back end process in the sample code that will send the join information to all members of the incident response space via Webex Message and all of those external responders that are not
 Webex Users will recive an SMS message sent to their mobile number and, if a voice only number is configured, they will receive a call that will spell out the meeting number and phone number to call using text to speech.
+- Send a reminder notification to individual responders in the space by overing the mouse cursor above the row for the responder in the list and clicking on the blue paper airplane icon to re-send an invitation.
+Don't forget to toggle SMS or Phone icons as needed if you want to modify how they are being notified.
+By default, if the responder is internal or external with an email address, the application will also send them a
+Webex message.
 - Stop an incident response conference by removing all members of the space which kicks them off of the response conference.
 It also clears the name of the incident
 - You can return to the list of spaces for which you are a moderator by clicking on the "Done" button.